Use Cases

 Use

-of the health system.SELECT healthbase_id FROM entitysummary WHERE name LIKE 'label'
+entitysummaryto find thehealthbase_idof the health system.SELECT healthbase_id FROM entitysummary WHERE name LIKE 'label'- We'll get a

 - Node_1s with score > 80 are very strongly affiliated.